darinz/ML/11_bandits/03_contextual_bandits.md

 Contextual bandits represent a natural evolution of multi-armed bandits by incorporating dynamic context information that influences reward distributions.
 Unlike classical bandits where arms have fixed reward distributions, contextual bandits adapt to changing environments where the optimal action depends on the current context.

+## From Static Features to Dynamic Contexts

+We've now explored **linear bandits** - extending the bandit framework to handle structured action spaces where rewards are linear functions of arm features.
+We've seen how LinUCB and linear Thompson sampling can exploit arm similarities, how feature-based learning reduces sample complexity, and how these methods enable efficient learning in high-dimensional action spaces.

+However, while linear bandits leverage the structure of arm features, **real-world environments** are often dynamic and context-dependent.
+Consider an online advertising system where the effectiveness of an ad depends not just on the ad itself, but also on the user's current context - their demographics, browsing history, time of day, and other contextual factors.

+This motivates our exploration of **contextual bandits** - extending the bandit framework to handle dynamic contexts where the optimal action depends on the current state.
+We'll see how contextual UCB and contextual Thompson sampling adapt to changing environments, how personalization enables tailored decisions, and how these methods handle the complexity of real-world applications.

+The transition from linear to contextual bandits represents the bridge from static structure to dynamic adaptation - taking our understanding of feature-based learning and extending it to handle the temporal and contextual dynamics inherent in many real-world problems.

+In this section, we'll explore contextual bandits, understanding how they adapt to changing contexts and enable personalized decision-making.

 ### Motivation

 The classical multi-armed bandit framework assumes stationary reward distributions, which is often unrealistic in practice.
 Contextual bandits address this limitation by: